lifeBalance/roger-skyline-1/README/ufw.md

 For this section we have to have to set the rules of your firewall on your server only with the services used outside the VM.

-> We'll be using the [Uncomplicated Firewall](https://en.wikipedia.org/wiki/Uncomplicated_Firewall), which was made available by default in all Ubuntu installations after 8.04 LTS.
+> We'll be using [UFW](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) (short for Uncomplicated Firewall), which was made available by default in all Ubuntu installations after 8.04 LTS.
 It's an interface to [iptables](https://en.wikipedia.org/wiki/Iptables), which is a program to configure the configure the IP packet filter rules of the [Netfilter kernel framework](https://en.wikipedia.org/wiki/Netfilter).
 In short, **ufw** is an easy alternative to **iptables**.

 If for some reason, `ufw` not installed:
 ```